Ox Nché: International

 Nché was named in a 37-man South Africa Under-20 training squad and played for them in a 31–24 victory in a friendly match against a Varsity Cup Dream Team that was named at the conclusion of the 2015 Varsity Cup competition.
 He was then named in their squad to tour Argentina for a two-match series as preparation for the 2015 World Rugby Under 20 Championship.
 He started their 25–22 victory over Argentina in the first match, but did not feature in their 39–28 win in the second match four days later.

 Upon the team's return, Nché was named in the final squad for the 2015 World Rugby Under 20 Championship.
 He started all three of their matches in Pool B of the competition; a 33–5 win against hosts Italy, a 40–8 win against Samoa and a 46–13 win over Australia.
 Nché scored one of six tries in their match against Australia to help South Africa finish top of Pool B to qualify for the semi-finals with the best record pool stage of all the teams in the competition.
 Nché started their semi-final match against England, but could not prevent them losing 20–28 to be eliminated from the competition by England for the second year in succession.
 He started their third-place play-off match against France, helping South Africa to a 31–18 win to win the bronze medal.

+On 2 June 2018, Nché made his debut for the Springboks against Wales in Washington DC.
+Wales won the match 22-20.